christhegoalie/GW2_GoPathMaker/README.md

 - Every marker line MUST contain X,Y,Z position information (as copied using the "Marker Pack Assistant" module from blish)
 - Every marker line MAY overwrite marker attributes
 - Every marker line MAY overwrite the `mapId` property controlling the map the marker applies to
+- Every marker line MAY contain a `tag` property.
+Used for identifying the POI during trail generation.
+- Every marker line MAY contain a `parent` property.
+Used for indicating ownership `tag` during trail generation.
+(A parent must be visited before any children)
+- Every marker line MAY contain a `cost` property.
+This value may be negative for adding value, or positive for decreasing.
+This value is used during path generation: Negative cost paths are disallowed.
 - Example Line: `xpos="-290.0943" ypos="32.79265" zpos="-283.0596" Behavior="0"`
 #### .trail file format
 - Line 1 MUST reference a marker category present in your category directory.
 EX: `category=ShellshotMarkerPack.Janthir.GatherNodes.ChargedOre`